 - I am interested in learning more about SST

 - What is Schizophrenia?: The National Alliance on Mental Illness has put gathered a wealth of information on schizophrenia and its treatments.

-- Schizophrenia: This is an easy-to-read booklet on schizophrenia that explains what it is, when it starts and how to get help developed by the National Institute of Mental Health.
+- Schizophrenia: This is an easy-to-read booklet on schizophrenia developed by the National Institute of Mental Health.
+This booklet explains what schizophrenia is, when it starts, and how to get help.

 - Social Skills Orientation for Clients: This document provides an introduction to Social Skills Training (SST).

-- Mental Health America (MHA) – Schizophrenia: MHA is a nonprofit dedicated to helping all people live mentally healthier lives.
+Mental Health America (MHA) – Schizophrenia: MHA is a nonprofit organization dedicated to helping all people live mentally healthier lives.
 The phone number for MHA is (800) 969-6642.

-- National Empowerment Center: As a consumer/survivor/expatient-run non-profit with the mission “To carry a message of recovery, empowerment, hope and healing to people with lived experience with mental health issues, trauma, and extreme states.
+National Empowerment Center: As a consumer/survivor/former patient-run non-profit organization with the mission “To carry a message of recovery, empowerment, hope and healing to people with lived experience with mental health issues, trauma, and extreme states.
 The NEC provides a wide range of resources, programs, and information about mental health, recovery, and advocacy.
 NEC can be reached by phone at 800-power2u (800-769-3728) or on their website.